-The course is not a 'beginners' course and requires an advanced level of photography skills and understanding.
-Pupils will use a variety of cameras and photographic equipment on the course.
-It is significant 'step up' from the NPA in terms of the ability and understanding required to gain a good grade.
+The course is a significant 'step up' from the NPA in terms of the ability and understanding required to gain a good grade.
 It requires a high degree or self-motivation and independent learning and would suit pupils who have a strong interest in photography.
 The Course has an integrated approach to learning.
 It includes experiential learning activities which are underpinned by knowledge and understanding of photography.

 All pupils will follow the same initial course, furthering technical and creative photographic skills, and developing skills of analysis and understanding.
-By October / November pupils will review their progress and propose their own final project in discussion with their teacher.
+By October pupils will review their progress and propose their own final project in discussion with their teacher.

 The final project will take their proposal to completion, studying the work of influential selected photographers, planning shoots, explaining their decisions and outcomes to produce a series of final prints.
-Please note - the prints will need to be developed out of school a there is no facility in school to produce photographic prints.
 The final photographic prints will be printed and submitted along with the project to the SQA for assessment in April.
-There will also be a one hour written exam as part of the SQA exam diet in May.
+There will also be a written exam as part of the SQA exam diet in May.

+Back to Contents Page Back to Contents Page

+Department PHYSICAL EDUCATION

 Course Physical Education

+Level Higher

 Entry Requirement S4 → S5 National 5 PE A/B pass.
 A very keen interest in Sport & Physical Activity.
-Pupils who are performing/playing sport at a club level.
+Pupils who are performing/playing sport at a high level.

 Entry Requirement S5 → S6 National 5 PE pass.
 A very keen interest in Sport & Physical Activity.
-Pupils who are performing/playing sport at a club level.
-Progression Route Higher PE will provide progression to Advanced Higher Physical Education, Higher National Certificates, Higher Education degrees, further study, employment and/or training.
+Pupils who are performing/playing sport at a high level.

+Higher PE will provide progression to Advanced Higher Physical Education, Higher National Certificates, Higher Education degrees, further study, employment and/or training.
 Edinburgh University head of admissions stated: "the university views Higher Physical Education on an equal basis as other subjects".
+Glasgow University head of admissions stated:

+any discipline that contains this qualification".

+development and Physical Education Teaching.

-Glasgow University head of admissions stated: "please encourage your students to study Higher PE and I look forward to receiving applications for any discipline that contains this qualification".
-Careers: Sports Administration, Sports Medicine, Sports Science, Sports Coaching, Sports development and Physical Education Teaching.
-Higher PE is regarded as equal in value to all other subjects (such as Maths, English, etc) and applicants will never be discriminated against (Glasgow University states).
-Course Format Assessment: Practical Performance (50%) and Final Exam (50%)
+"please encourage your students to study Higher PE and I look forward to receiving applications for applicants will never be discriminated against (Glasgow University states).